-What is the Placement test?
+What is the assessment placement test?

 It is a test of reading, writing, and mathematics that Rochester Community and Technical College uses to determine how your skill levels meet course prerequisites to ensure your success in college.